Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/docs/design_and_implementation.md

 ### Audio detection

-There are four models that detect different sounds such as baby cry, cough, alarm, and siren.
+There are four models that detect different sounds such as baby cry, cough, and alarm.
 The models use data from pulse-density modulation (PDM) to pulse-code modulation (PCM), which is then sent to the model for detection.

 The data consists of PDM/PCM data.
 The PDM/PCM is sampled at 16 kHz and an interrupt is generated after 1024 samples are collected.
 After 1024 samples are collected, the data is fed to the DEEPCRAFT&trade; model through the `IMAI_AED_enqueue` function.
 The `IMAI_AED_dequeue` function is used to read the model output and results are displayed on the UART terminal.